-Devices such as video cameras communicate with router to expose inbound holes which enable them to accept connections from outside.
-With this, it can easily access from the internet, on the other hand your devices are exposed to the rest of the world.
-Make sure to switch off universal plug and play on routers as well as on your IoT devices.
+Devices such as video cameras communicate with the router to expose inbound holes which enable them to accept connections from outside.
+With this, it can easily access the internet, on the other hand, your devices are exposed to the rest of the world.
+Make sure to switch off the universal plug and play on routers as well as on your IoT devices.
 Assuming that no one will notice while hooking up your device for the first time can prove dangerous.

 Keep your IoT devices firmware updated

 Patching IoT devices is also important just like your computer.
 Make it a habit to keep your devices updated though it can be a time-consuming task, however, it will keep you and your devices safer compared to other devices which are not updated.

 Many IoT devices have bugs that enable attackers to leak security information like your Wi-Fi passwords.
 Make sure your passwords are complex as well as unique.

 IoT devices that are cloud-based are less secure and have the potentials to give away more private information than those devices which are not cloud-based and can be easily controlled entirely within your home.
 Try to use IoT devices which are not cloud-based as you can easily control them.